PlayingBox/BabyDestinationCodingChallenge/README.md

 Express as the web application framework.

 ## Key Dependencies for Improving User Experience
-babel for ES6 syntax conversion. bcyrptjs for password hashing. http-status-codes for sending relevant status codes as server response. joi for validation of user input jsonwebtoken for authentication
+Babel for ES6 syntax conversion.
+Bcyrptjs for password hashing.
+Http-status-codes for sending relevant status codes as server response.
+Joi for validation of user input
+Jsonwebtoken for authentication

 ## Application Information